Magiduck/COVID-19_AMS/README.md

 - Justify the chosen data visualization approach

-	All data was visualized in a jupyter notebook with the Bokeh visualization library.
+	All data was visualized in a jupyter notebook with the Bokeh visualization library and can be found under the directory *final_visualizations*.